marcshake/larablog/readme.md

 # Small Blogsoftware in Laravel

 Discontinued.
 I won't add new features.
+Or maybe I will?
+I am not quite sure.